-The whole point at getting a muzzle brake is to reduce recoil but suppressing muzzle flash is another feature that you can look for in one as well.
+- Adept At Suppressing Flash: The whole point at getting a muzzle brake is to reduce recoil but suppressing muzzle flash is another feature that you can look for in one as well.
 Some muzzle brakes will also come with a flash suppressor installed on them, and

-The Best .450 Bushmaster Muzzle Brakes For 2020
+The Best .450 Bushmaster Muzzle Brakes

 Now that we’ve covered why you need to consider adding a muzzle brake to your .450 Bushmaster, here are our top three choices for a .450 Bushmaster muzzle brake for 2020:

 The Silencer ASR Muzzle Brake for the .450 Bushmaster will not disappoint you.
-It’s built out of a highly durable stainless steel, and also comes with a black oxide finish for excellent rust and corrosion resistance.
+It’s built out of highly durable stainless steel, and also comes with a black oxide finish for excellent rust and corrosion resistance.
 This represents a major step up in quality from budge solutions.

-It also offers three very large ports that help to keep recoil down to an absolute minimum and makes faster follow up shots much easier.
-Another standout is how it’s easy to mount a sound suppressor or silencer to the end, and with only a one hand operation.
+It also offers three very large ports that help to keep recoil down to an absolute minimum and makes faster follow-up shots much easier.
+Another standout is how it’s easy to mount a sound suppressor or silencer to the end, and with only a one-hand operation.
 An example of a suppressor that works with the ASR is the Hybrid 46.

 Finally, the ASR has 3/4” -24 threading specs.
 Overall, this is a solid choice for a muzzle brake for a .450 Bushmaster and is further a good option if you plan on using it in conjunction with a sound suppressor.

-The Silencer ACR .450 Bushmaster muzzle brake offers high quality stainless steel construction with a black oxide finish for excellent rust resistant.
+The Silencer ACR .450 Bushmaster muzzle brake offers high-quality stainless steel construction with a black oxide finish for excellent rust-resistant.
 The three large port design helps to reduce recoil as much as possible.